- 1.33K views

 To ring in summer with the ultimate pomp and show, head out to Portugal in June.
 Street parties pop up in Porto and Lisbon, the Atlantic coastline finally warms up to the summer sun in places like Algarve, Azores, and Madeira, and music festivals amp up the party ambiance all over the country.
-Portugal in June is packed with a slew of knockout experiences, and you can snack on the best bits before the summer rush of August arrives.
+Experience the vibrant allure of summer in Portugal as June unfolds, offering a plethora of unforgettable moments to savor before the anticipated surge of visitors in August.
 The weather is mild, and the oppressive August sun can be avoided while letting the last vestiges of spring permeate your being.
 Cities are yet to be packed like sardines, which leaves enough wiggle room for relaxing history hops or gourmet stops.
 June is a stellar month to combine the seasonal benefits of spring with summer.

 With an average minimum of 16°C and an average high of 25°C, Lisbon is particularly pleasant at this time of the year.
 Since it is practically rain-free with just 17mm of recorded June rain, it is perfect for exploring the city and its surrounding on foot.
 Porto is comparatively wetter at about 46mm of average rainfall, but it is also cooler than Lisbon with a day high of 23°C and a low of 14°C. Down south, Algarve is gold this month, with almost Lisbon-like weather.
 If you love swimming in the cool water, you will find the sea temperature friendly at an average of 18.5°C everywhere, from Porto to Lisbon and Albufeira to Ria Formosa.

 For a seasonal overview, check out our best time to visit Portugal article.